 4. Hidden Costs

 Features like database and enterprise database connectors are not provided in starter pricing models and require you to purchase expensive plans.
-And now with the pricing update it can make it even more expensive.
-Customers on G2 have often reported discrepancies in the actual usage and the amount that Fivetran billed them for.
+And now with the pricing update, it can make it even more expensive.
+Customers on G2 have often reported discrepancies between the actual usage and the amount that Fivetran billed them for.

 All of these complexities can make using Fivetran feel like trying to solve a puzzle, leaving you both drained and out of pocket!